tokopedia/gripmock/Readme.md

 }
 ```

-**equals_unordered** will match the exact field name and value of input into expected stub, except lists (wich are compared as sets). example stub JSON:
+**equals_unordered** will match the exact field name and value of input into expected stub, except lists (which are compared as sets). example stub JSON:

 ```